Keeping Up with Digitalisation, Changing Customer Needs and Achieving Seamless Integration of all Channels

 - Changing your Culture and Processes to Achieve Customer Centricity

-- Achieving Seamless Integration have a holistic View of the Customer
+- Achieving Seamless Integration to have a holistic View of the Customer

 The case study format on the Focus Day is excellent and will enable participants to get a pragmatic view on immediate solutions to current business challenges facing organisations that utilise contact centres.
 Andrew Pearce, General Manager Customer Contact Centres, NAB